Read all about endorsements in a car insurance policy. For more information, check out the car insurance policy from Zurich Kotak General Insurance.

 Endorsements are official amendments to an insurance policy, made after issuance, to correct or update information.

-There are multiple types of car insurance endorsements, including basic, advanced, policy modification, and coverage addition endorsements.
+There are several types of car insurance endorsements, including basic, advanced, policy modifications, coverage additions, and hypothecation endorsements.

 Endorsement charges depend on the nature of the change.
 Basic corrections may be free, while coverage-related changes can affect the premium.